 A nurse performing an HIV test on an AGYW DREAMS beneficiary at Bethsaida Health Center, Kicukiro District, Rwanda.

 An individual's knowledge of their HIV status is essential to a successful HIV response.
-HIV testing services (HTS) are the first step in the clinical cascade and ensuring that people living with HIV (PLHIV) are diagnosed and linked to prevention, treatment and care.
+HIV testing services (HTS) are the first step in the clinical cascade and ensuring that people living with HIV (PLHIV) are diagnosed and linked to prevention, treatment, and care.
 HTS also ensures that individuals receive the most recent, fact-based information about HIV and treatment, as well as recommendations for retesting that are consistent with national testing guidelines.
-A client-centered, positive, and compassionate approach to HIV Testing Services prepares the client for antiretroviral therapy (ART) or links them to preventive services, such as voluntary medical male circumcision (VMMC).
+A status neutral, client-centered, positive, and compassionate approach to HIV Testing Services prepares the client for antiretroviral therapy (ART) or links them to preventive services, such as voluntary medical male circumcision (VMMC) and pre-exposure prophylaxis (PrEP).
 Achieving the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) goals related to saving lives depends upon access to continuously improving, high quality HTS, and effective linkages to care and treatment services.

 There have been impressive gains in the uptake of HIV testing across the world.
-According to UNAIDS, by the end of 2019, 81% of people living with HIV knew their status.
-However, 7.1 million people did not know that they were living with HIV, demonstrating a need to continually adapt and strengthen HTS to fill this gap.
-Moreover, the COVID-19 pandemic has slowed down global progress in HIV services.
-UNAIDS, the World Health Organization (WHO) and the United Nations Children’s Fund have tracked national, regional, and global disruptions to HIV services caused by COVID-19 and have identified significant decreases in HTS in nearly all countries with available data.
+According to UNAIDS, by the end of 2021, 85 people of people living with HIV knew their status.
+However, 5.9 million people did not know that they were living with HIV, demonstrating a need to continually adapt and strengthen HTS to fill this gap.

 WHO identified the following services that encompass the full range of HTS: